Invests in undervalued companies

 Offline mode: You can fill out the application form and submit it at any of the AMC’s official points of acceptance (OPATs).
 If you are taking the help of a distributor, they may help you fill the form and submit it on your behalf.

-Online Mode: You can invest through your Demat account.
-You can also go to Bajaj Finserv AMC’s investor portal.
-Create an online account, select the Bajaj Finserv Multi Cap Fund, and initiate an SIP or lumpsum.
-Invest now.
+Online Mode: You can invest through Bajaj Finserv AMC’s investor portal.
+There, you can create an online account, select Bajaj Finserv Multi Cap Fund, and initiate an SIP or lumpsum.
+You can also invest through aggregator platforms.

 Bajaj Finserv Multi Cap Fund is an equity mutual fund, so it follows the tax rules applicable to equity-oriented schemes.
 The tax you pay depends on how long you stay invested.